David has over 15 years of supervisory experience and has extensive knowledge of how to handle personnel issues across

 - Confront them about it.
 I've had to do this with a bad supervisor.
 Maybe they aren't aware they are doing something wrong and need someone to tell them that they are.
 Once they are told and realize it's an issue, they will hopefully take the proper steps to resolve the problem.

 - Take a leadership role.
 Start to lead the office.
-Help your co-workers, make decisions, show what a good supervisor is supposed to be.
+Help your co-workers, make decisions, and show what a good supervisor is supposed to be.
 Your current boss may notice it and step up to the role they were hired for, or you could be lucky enough to take the job from them at one point.

 - Get your co-workers involved.
 More than likely, your co-workers also think your boss isn't doing a great job.
 So talk to them about it without gossiping, and see how you can resolve the issue as a group.
 This may involve taking action as a group to deal with the situation.

 - Document their actions.
 It may come to the point where you have to document what your supervisor is doing.
 Document major incidents that you feel are not becoming of a supervisor.
 Keep in mind these incidents will be scrutinized, so be as detailed and factual as possible.

 - Talk to their boss.
 You may have to eventually go above your boss and talk to their boss.
-If you are keeping documentation, present that and advise it's an issue.
+If you are keeping documentation, present that and advise if it's an issue.
 Having a co-worker with you or having your co-workers do the same thing will help.
 You can also go to Human Resources, your union, etc., if you feel those are avenues you need to explore.

 - Find another job.
 If your boss is so bad you can't stand working with them anymore, then it's time to find another job.
 While it may not seem fair, you spend a lot of time at work.
 It may be best to cut your losses and find another job.